Brand Names: Xolair

 - an infection caused by parasites (such as giardia, malaria, leishmaniasis, hookworm, pinworm, toxoplasmosis, and many others);

 - a heart attack or stroke;

 Using this medicine may increase your risk of certain types of cancers of the breast, skin, prostate, or salivary gland.
 Talk to your doctor about your individual risk.

 While you are using omalizumab, you may also have an increased risk of becoming infected with parasites (worms) if you live in or travel to areas where such infections are common.
 Talk with your doctor about what to look for and how to treat this condition.

-How should I use omalizumab (Xolair)?
+How is omalizumab given (Xolair)?

-Before you start treatment with omalizumab, your doctor may perform an allergy skin test or blood test to make sure this medicine is right for you.
+Your doctor may perform an allergy skin test or blood test to make sure this medicine is right for you.